clearwaterstream/AWSLambda.AspNetCoreInterop/README.md

 # aws-lambda-aspdotnetcore-appmesh

 You have a fleet of serverless ASP.NET Core apps configured as AWS Lambda functions.
-While `AmazonLambdaClient.InvokeAsync()` found in the [AWS SDK](https://docs.aws.amazon.com/sdkfornet/v3/apidocs/items/Lambda/MLambdaInvokeInvokeRequest.html) is a great way to achieve [inter-Lambda communication](https://docs.aws.amazon.com/lambda/latest/dg/lambda-invocation.html), the method does not work for invocation of Lambdas running on your local machine.
-This library aims to fill this functionality gap by marshalling your requests using IISExpress or IIS when your lambdas are running locally.
+While `AmazonLambdaClient.InvokeAsync()` found in the [AWSSDK.Lambda](https://docs.aws.amazon.com/sdkfornet/v3/apidocs/items/Lambda/MLambdaInvokeInvokeRequest.html) is a great way to achieve [inter-Lambda communication](https://docs.aws.amazon.com/lambda/latest/dg/lambda-invocation.html), the method does not work for invocation of Lambdas running on your local machine.
+This library aims to fill this functionality gap by marshalling your requests using IISExpress or IIS when your ASP.NET Core lambdas are being debugged locally.

 ### Roadmap
 * Validate the solution on OSX + Visual Studio for Mac